 “It’s alright,” I said, trying to breathe, “everything is alright.”

 The Grid was set ablaze.
 Behind us, Kennis burned.
 The Besherman crew wailed in sorrow.
 Others aboard just wept.
 The captain ordered the ship to veer away from the growing flames that engulfed the Grid.

 “This… this is insane,” Jinghoo said as they watched the destruction.

 “This is more than insanity,” Iliera replied.
 “This is villainy.
-The Horde will pay for this.”
+The Zinji will pay for this.”

-Sionis was conflicted in this moment.
-He chose not to reveal how he had escaped from Lor’denel.
-The crew would not want to hear it, not now, and Sionis wasn’t sure if it would change anything anyway.
-Instead, he grabbed Frosty, who was no recovering, and the two of them started weaving protective spells that would prevent the ship from catching fire in all this destruction.
-As they sailed away, they all felt like they had truly become the remnants of hope.
+I was conflicted in this moment.
+I chose not to reveal how I had escaped from Kennis.
+The crew would not want to hear it, not now, and I wasn’t sure if it would change anything anyway.
+Instead, I grabbed Frosty, who was now recovering, and the two of us started weaving protective spells that would prevent the ship from catching fire in all this destruction.
+As we sailed away, we started to take note of the ones we had lost in the fighting.

 At the end of the day, we realized there were only a handful of members left.